nfet/fest-validation/README.md

 fest-validation
 ===============

-A collection of fest-based assertions for JSR-303 Validation
+A collection of fest-based assertions for JSR-303 Validation.

 A Quick Example
 ---------------